raspberrypilearning/focus-on-the-prize/en/step_2.md

 --- task ---

-The sprite is a little small at the moment, so increase the size of the sprite to **150%**
+The sprite is a little small at the moment.
+Previously you may have increased a sprite's size using the `set size to`{:class="block3looks"} block, but you can also increase the size of the sprite by changing it's *properties*.

+Set the sprite's size to **150%**

 ![image showing properties for the sprite with the size set to 150 percent](images/set-size.png)